All Episodes

 You sound like me.

-Um, as a matter of fact, do they have sex?
+As a matter of fact, do they have sex?

 How about that?

-Yes, that was explained to me in great detail what their sexual practices are.
+That was explained to me in great detail what their sexual practices are.

-And it's in the book.
+And it's in the books.

-It is, and they do not have marriage, but it's rather complicated and I can't answer it in a few sentences.
+It is, and they do not have marriage, but it's rather complicated, and I can't answer it in a few sentences.

-So in other words, they have relationships without the benefit of marriage.
+So, in other words, they have relationships without the benefit of marriage.

 They have multiple partners throughout their lifetimes as well.

-Uh-huh, maybe then he's in place for a very good reason.
+Maybe then he's in place for a very good reason.

 Who knows?